1919–20 FA Cup: First round proper

 42 of the 44 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Two sides, Port Vale and Rotherham County were entered instead at the Sixth Qualifying Round.
-Rotherham County were newly elected to the Football League due to its expansion in the 1919–20 season, while Port Vale were entered into the League after eight games, following the failure of Leeds City.
-Port Vale came through the qualifier, while Rotherham went out.
+The other two sides, Port Vale and Rotherham County, were entered in the sixth qualifying round with Port Vale progressing and Rotherham going out to West Stanley.

-Ten non-league sides were given byes to the First Round to bring the total number of teams up to 64.
+Ten non-league sides were given byes to the first round to bring the total number of teams up to 64.
 These were: